mingkaic/videar/README.md

 once upgraded to Rocnnet:
     - match by syllables

-[] Synthesize audio from best match
+[] Visualize available monologues from videos

+[] Save & Download Synthesized audios

 ## Deployment
 `docker-compose up` to run all services on host.